 The size of each program sample to audit will depend on the number of students participating in the program (the "population") and the results of prior audits.
-The reviewer should increase the sample size if they believe there is an increased possibility of financial aid disbursements to ineligible students or other issues.

-NOTE: Sample size information for tuition reciprocity programs and refund calculations appear under their specific areas in this guide.
+The auditor should increase the sample size if they believe there is an increased possibility of financial aid disbursements to ineligible students or other issues.
+Note that sample instructions for tuition reciprocity programs and refund calculations appear at the end of this "Sampling Process" section.

-If a population for an aid program is less than or equal to 10, then the sample size will be the full population.
+If a population for an aid program is less than or equal to 10, then the sample size is the population.